dongles-cmd/CITS3005-Project/project-root/readme.md

 - Check SHACL constraints
 - Launch the applications

-By default init.py will run with minimal output, use -inspectionmode for verbose output and breaks between each process
+By default init.py will run with minimal output, use -inspectmode for verbose output and breaks between each process

 Please read the user manual before using the app